 In August 2006, I was appointed as a foundation lecturer in Reproductive Physiology at Nottingham Vet school.
 I have played a key role in the development and teaching of the Reproduction and Pharmacology curriculums.
 At the same time, I have further developed my research profile into cattle fertility.
 This work has been supported by the BBSRC, Society for Reproduction and Fertility and the University of Nottingham

-As a Lecturer in Animal Reproductive Physiology and Pharmacology, I played a key role in the development of the Reproduction (Year 2) and Principles of Veterinary Sciences (Year 3) modules.
-Currently, I am module convenor for Veterinary Reproduction 1 module.
-I also play an important role with teaching in basic adult cattle handling and pharmacology during the first 2 years.
+As a Associate Professor in Reproductive Physiology and Pharmacology, I played a key role in the development of the Reproduction (Year 2) and Principles of Veterinary Sciences (Year 3) modules.
+Currently, I am deputy programme lead for the BVetMedSci course and module convenor for Veterinary Urogenital module.
+I also play an important role with teaching in basic adult cattle handling and pharmacology during the first 3 years.
 I also teach on the preliminary year course

 My current research focuses on understanding the underlying mechanism behind the declining fertility in dairy cows.
 Worldwide, conception rates are well below 40%, a level that is unsustainable over… read more